Eurocopter MH-65 Dolphin: Israeli Air Force service

 In the early 1980s, the Israeli Navy sought to acquire a purpose-built maritime helicopter to bolster its over-the-horizon detection and targeting capabilities.
 Several helicopter types were evaluated, including the Westland Lynx and SH-60 Seahawk; in 1983, Israel announced the selection of the HH-65 Dolphin.
 Seeking a few examples to gain service experience and with limited funding, Israel acquired two used HH-65A developmental test aircraft from the USCG, the first HH-65A pre-production prototype (c/n 6002) and the third prototype (c/n 6005).
 These were delivered on 4 August 1985 and although owned by the navy, they were operated by the Israeli Air Force.
 Initially serving as the maritime flight of 124 Squadron at Palmachim, in June 1987 the IAF formed a dedicated maritime squadron, 193 Squadron, to which the two Dolphins were assigned.
-On 16 September 1996 one crashed in the Mediterranean, killing the three crew members on board.
+On 16 September 1996 one crashed in the Mediterranean during a joint night training exercise with two squadrons, Eurocopter HH-65 Dolphin helicopter number 905 crashed about 12 miles (19 kilometers) west of the coast of Nahariya.
+The crash killed all three crew members: the squadron commander, Captain Lt.
+Col. Ben-Zion (Benzi) Bachar, the co-pilot, Captain Shahak Sela, and the Navy's reconnaissance officer, Captain Eran Garbia.
+In the searches conducted that night, Captain Shahak's body was found.
+Four months later, in January 1997, the body of Lt.
+Col. Bachar was located.
+Captain Garbia's body was not found.
 The remaining helicopter was retired a year later, replaced by the Eurocopter AS565 Panther.
 The Dolphins were operated by a crew consisting of an IAF Pilot, and IAF mechanic and an IN maritime support officer.
 First deployed in USCG colors, they were later given a blue and gray color scheme.